ros-tooling/cross_compile/DEVELOPING.md

 # Developing ros-cross-compile

-This document is intended to contain instructions, guidelines, and requirements for developing this tool.
+This document contains instructions, guidelines, and requirements for developing this tool.

 ## Writing Code

-It is recommended to use `virtualenv` to manage the dependency environment.
+For easiest development, use `virtualenv` to manage the dependency environment.

 ```
 # create a virtualenv